RoryPoulter/Prog-Black-Web-Project/README.md

 Adds a recipe to the API.
 #### Request Body
 ##### `strName` | string | Required
-The name of the drink.
+The name of the cocktail.
 ##### `strInstructions` | string | Required
-The instructions for making the drink.
+The instructions for making the cocktail.
 ##### `strIngredient1` | string | Required
 The name of the first ingredient.
 ##### `strIngredientAmount1` | string | Required